msraig/self-augmented-net/Readme.md

 The paper is available at http://msraig.info/~sanet/sanet.htm.

 ## Citation
-If you find our code helpful for your research, please consider citing:
+If you use our code or models, please cite our paper.:

 ```
 @article{Li:2017:MSA,